-As mentioned in Section 1, to enable local reasoning about lock-freedom in terms of deadlock and termination analyses, we need to express some contracts between a process and its environment.
-We reuse the type judgments of Kobayashi's lock-freedom type system [Kobayashi 2005a] to express the contracts.
+As mentioned in Section 1, to enable local reasoning about lockfreedom in terms of deadlock and termination analyses, we need to express some contracts between a process and its environment.
+We reuse the type judgments of Kobayashi's lock-freedom type system [23] to express the contracts.
 A type judgment is of the form $\Delta \vdash{LT} P$, where Δ is a type environment, which expresses both requirements on the behavior of P, and assumptions on its environment.
 Ordinary channel types are extended with usages, which express how each communication channel is used.
-For example, $\sharp{?.!}$ [Boo1] describes a channel that should be first used for receiving a boolean once, and then for sending a boolean once, and then the received channel should be first used for receiving a channel once, and then the received channel should be used once for sending a boolean. (! and ? express an output and an input respectively, and "." denotes the sequential composition; the whole syntax of usages is given later.)
+For example, \sharp_2 [Bool] describes a channel that should be first used for receiving a boolean once, and then for sending a boolean once.
+A channel of type $\sharp{2}[\sharp{1}[Bool]]$ should be first used for receiving a channel once, and then the received channel should be used once for sending a boolean. (! and ? express an output and an input respectively, and "." denotes the sequential composition; the whole syntax of usages is given later.)

 In order to express both assumptions on the environment (like, "a process can eventually receive a message from its environment") and guarantees by the process (like, "a process will certainly send a message"), each action (! or ?) in a usage is further annotated with capability levels and obligation levels, which range over the set of natural numbers extended with ∞ .
-If a capability level of an action is finite, then that action can be assumed to succeed (in other words, it is assumed that its co-action will be provided by the environment) whenever it becomes ready for execution (i.e., it is at top-level).
-If the level is infinite (∞) , then no such assumption can be made.
-If an obligation level of an action is finite, then that action must become ready for execution, only by relying on capabilities of smaller levels (thus, levels are used for expressing dependencies between capabilities and obligations).
-If the level is infinite (∞) , then there is no such obligation.
-For example, the type judgment $a: \sharp{?0^{\infty}}[Bool], b: \sharp{!\infty^{1}}[Bool] \vdash{LT} P$ means that P has a capability of level 0 to receive a boolean on channel a (but not an obligation to receive it), and P has an obligation of level 1 to send a boolean on b.
+If a capability level of an action is finite, then that action is guaranteed to succeed (in other words, its co-action will be provided by the environment) if it becomes ready for execution (i.e., it is at top-level).
+If an obligation level of an action is finite, then that action must become ready for execution, only by relying on capabilities of smaller levels.
+For example, the type judgment $a: \sharp{?0^{\infty}}[Bool], b: \sharp{!{\infty}^{1}}[Bool] \vdash{LT} P$ means that P has a capability of level 0 to receive a boolean on channel a (but not an obligation to receive it), and P has an obligation of level 1 to send a boolean on b.
 (Here, the superscript of ! or ? is the obligation level, and the subscript is the capability level.)
-Thus, P can be b[true] or a(x), b[x], but not a(x), 0.
-Thanks to the abstraction of process behavior by usages, the problem of checking lock-freedom of a process is reduced to that of checking whether the usage of each channel is consistent in the sense that, for each capability of level t, there is a corresponding obligation of level less than or equal to t.
+Thus, P can be \overline{b} [true] or a(x). $\overline{b}[x]$, but not a(x).
+0. Thanks to the abstraction of process behavior by usages, the problem of checking lock-freedom of a process is reduced to that of checking whether the usage of each channel is consistent in the sense that, for each capability of level t, there is a corresponding obligation of level less than or equal to t.